+The Chief Executive Officer has primary responsibility for managing Reputational Risk.
 The Bank recognises that some of the countries in which its counterparties operate results in an enhanced exposure to Reputational Risk.
 As a result its principal defence against Reputational Risk is through adherence to its objectives of operating at all times in conformity with all applicable laws and regulations including sanctions and anti-money laundering requirements.
 Governance and risk management frameworks are intended to safeguard the Bank from reputational damage that might arise from trading related losses.